 The newest generation of homebuyers grew up with the Internet.
-According to this U.S. research, more than 50 per cent of millennials search for homes on their phones.
+More than 50 per cent of millennials search for homes on their phones.
 And this early 2016 report revealed that 61 per cent of baby boomers in Canada now own smart phones, and 51 per cent own a tablet.

 Yet, in many new developments, sales centres feature detailed scale models that show prospective buyers what their new community and their new home will look like.
 As intricate as the models can be, customers recognize them as a facsimile of something that isn’t real yet, and that doesn’t always resonate with how they absorb information today.

 In tech savvy sales centres, these models — which can cost upwards of $40,000 each — are being replaced with elaborate touch panel tables.
 The touch panels give customers a virtual look inside their new community in a way that matches the rest of their research and buying experience, which happens online on a touch screen.
 Giving customers a more interactive, unified experience is more likely to keep them inside your sales centre, because you’re meeting their needs right out of the gate.